 Dr. Jin Murakami is Assistant Professor of Urban Studies and Policy in the Humanities, Arts and Social Sciences (HASS) cluster at the Singapore University of Technology and Design (SUTD).
 He has specialized in the areas of transportation and land use, spatial planning and development in globalization, and infrastructure finance and land policy.
-His research focuses principally on “spatial (S)”, “financial (F)”, and “technological (T)” matters that influence city-regions’ global competitiveness and local livability.
-His current projects include an international case study of transit-oriented development (TOD) and land value capture (LVC), spatial influences of intercity transportation systems (HSR & Aviation), and an empirical analysis on real estate investment trusts (REITs) as socially responsible investing (SRI) in Asia.
-His previous research projects have been published from international development, research, and educational institutes (e.g., World Bank, Lincoln Institute of Land Policy) and SSCI listed peer-reviewed journals in urban studies, economic geography, land use, and transportation policy.
-In addition, he has continuously been appointed as Lead Author (LA) for the Intergovernmental Panel on Climate Change (IPCC) AR5 WGIII Chapter 12: Human Settlements, Infrastructure and Spatial Planning (2012-2014) and AR6 WGIII Chapter 8: Urban Systems and Other Settlements (2019-2021).
+His research focuses principally on spatial, financial, and technological matters that influence city-regions’ global competitiveness and local livability.
+His current projects include an international case study of transit-oriented development (TOD) and land value capture (LVC), the impacts of airport connectivity and accessibility on cities, and the financialization of cities with ESG investing criteria.
+His previous research projects have been published from international development, research, and educational institutes (e.g., World Bank, Lincoln Institute of Land Policy, Asian Development Bank) and SSCI-listed peer-reviewed journals in urban studies, economics, geography, transportation, land use policy, and environmental studies.
+In addition, he has continuously been appointed as Lead Author (LA) for the Intergovernmental Panel on Climate Change (IPCC) AR5 WGIII Chapter 12: Human Settlements, Infrastructure and Spatial Planning (2012-2014) and AR6 WGIII Chapter 8: Urban Systems and Other Settlements (2019-2022).

 Murakami, J., & Chang, Z. (2018).
 Polycentric development under public leasehold: A spatial analysis of commercial land use rights.
 Regional Science and Urban Economics, 71, 25-36. doi:10.1016/j.regsciurbeco.2018.05.001